isMandyCoding/Learn-to-code-javascript/README.md

 ## Lets do some code!

-Using what we've learned above we're going to make a number guessing game!
+You just learned a lot!
+Lets put it together and build something!